The Progression module is a specialized Adroit sequencer that works in conjunction with chord modules to create chord progressions.

 The BASS OUT socket transmits the pitch voltage of the lowest note in the current chord.
+It can be handy for the production of simple bass lines.

 The Progression module can handle a progression of up to 16 steps.
 The length of time this represents depends on how quickly you want chord changes to occur.